esp-rs/esp-idf-template/README.md

 ```

 ## Build and Flash
-`cargo-espflash` allows to build the project and flash it to your device:
+`cargo-espflash` allows you to build the project and flash it to your device:
 ```sh
 cargo espflash flash /dev/ttyUSB0
 ```